CalestialAshley35/CalestialAshley35/README.md

 I contribute regularly to open-source projects—check out my [contributions](https://github.com/CalestialAshley35?tab=contributions)!

 ### 💡 Fun Facts
-- I started coding at age 10 and have been hooked ever since!
+- I started coding on May 10, 2024, and have already built some exciting projects!
 - I love learning new languages and tackling creative challenges.
 - I’m always exploring new projects that help others learn and grow.